Personal loan rates edge up: Still lower than same time last year

 Personal loans have become a popular way to consolidate and pay off credit card debt and other loans.
 They can also be used to cover unexpected expenses like medical bills, take care of a major purchase or fund home improvement projects.

-Rates for 3-year and 5-year fixed personal loans rose over the past seven days.
-While rates for 3-year terms rose a slight 0.30%, rates for 5-year terms saw a larger increase of 0.78%.
-Borrowers can take advantage of interest savings with a 3-year personal loan right now.
+Rates for 3-year and 5-year fixed personal loans rose slightly over the past seven days.
+Rates for 3-year terms went up a slight 0.05%, while rates for 5-year terms increased by 0.06%.
+But rates for both terms remain well below average credit card interest rates, giving borrowers an opportunity to save on interest costs by refinancing credit card debt into a lower-interest personal loan.

 Whether a personal loan is right for you often depends on multiple factors, including what rate you can qualify for.
 Comparing multiple lenders and their rates could help ensure you get the best possible personal loan for your needs.